ainopara/Swift-on-ECS/README.md

 Consider there are three entities which represent three buttons on a mobile device's user interface and contains following components:

-- `WiewHierarchy`: Stores the view hierarchy of the button entity.
+- `ViewHierarchy`: Stores the view hierarchy of the button entity.
 - `Geometry`: Stores the button entity's bounds and center.
 - `Touchability`: Stores the button entity's touch-ability
 - `DrawingContext`: Stores the drawing context of the button entity.